Travel 5 minutes 09 October 2024

 For a moment I wonder if he’ll prove right, if I’ll find myself plagued by oppressive dreams.
 But clearly, the man had never entered the building itself.

 Finally at its entrance, I find the main building with its beautiful façade in a High Renaissance style and certain details wrought in sandstone.
 In the historic gateway on the right, which used to lead to the prison and now to the hotel, I see the word “Wilmina.”
-I walk through the heavy front door and enter a high, peaceful and open space.
+I walk through the heavy front door and enter a high, peaceful, and open space.

 “On our first visit, the place was very oppressive,” admits Almut Grüntuch-Ernst in a discussion with MICHELIN.
 “It was a gloomy, dark day, the place was abandoned and forgotten, and the weight of these heavy clouds of history was clearly felt.
 At the same time, we were fascinated by the fact that the plants here had simply been able to flourish without a gardener since 1985.
 And then there was this unexpected calm.
 We saw the potential for a place of voluntary retreat."

 Indeed, you enter the hotel with the noise of Kantstraße still echoing in your ears and the heat of the city still on your skin.
 But when you enter the courtyard, you’re struck by the silence.
 From here on, the area is now reserved exclusively for overnight guests, and the view opens up to a beautiful, enchanted garden.
 A bee hums and settles on the white-flowering Japanese Anemone.
-Ferns, sheet and clove pepper grow next to it, vinegar trees provide shade and ivy entwines the walls.
+Ferns, sheet, and clove pepper grow next to it, vinegar trees provide shade and ivy entwines the walls.
 You have arrived at a contemplative place, an oasis of calm and greenery — in the middle of bustling Berlin.
 The architects have made the transformation seem effortless.

-The facade of the former courthouse © Le Guide MICHELIN
+The façade of the former courthouse © Le Guide MICHELIN

-The facade of the former courthouse © Le Guide MICHELIN
+The façade of the former courthouse © Le Guide MICHELIN

 The way to my room leads past the lounge, where inmates used to be admitted and had to hand in their last belongings.
 The original key cabinet is still hanging here, with the numbered hooks for the 70 cells at the time and old notes telling of their former use.
-Today it is a meeting place where guests can help themselves to fruit, coffee, tea and drinks in the well-stocked kitchen 24 hours a day.
+Today it is a meeting place where guests can help themselves to fruit, coffee, tea, and drinks in the well-stocked kitchen 24 hours a day.

 My room is on the fourth of five floors.
 During the transformation, the heavy cell doors were carefully upgraded to meet modern standards of sound and fire protection.
 Here, two cells were combined and the small lattice windows from the past have become more generous with their views.
 The result is an open, light-flooded room with stylish furnishings in straight lines, along with helpings of white and sand tones that feel friendly and inviting.
-The rooms are decorated with dried garden leaves and flowers encased in glass, a collaborative effort by the Grüntuch Ernst family.
+The rooms are decorated with dried garden leaves and flowers encased in glass, a collaborative effort by the Grüntuch-Ernst family.

 My bathroom is located in a bright bay window where a guard used to watch the prisoners in the courtyard.
 I put down my suitcase and pause.
 A positive feeling comes over me.
 I feel comfortable.